vertxxyz/Vertx.SerializeReferenceDropdown/README.md

 <details>
 <summary>Add from GitHub | <em>not recommended, no updates through UPM</em></summary>

-You can also add it directly from GitHub on Unity 2019.4+.
+You can also add it directly from GitHub.
 Note that you won't be able to receive updates through Package Manager this way, you'll have to update manually.

 - open Package Manager
 - click <kbd>+</kbd>